Hassan-Shoayb/Neural-Nets-Notebooks/README.md

-# Neural-Nets-Notebooks
+# Neural Network Notebooks
-Jupyter Notebooks for training Neural Networks
+This is special repository containing Jupyter Notebooks for training Neural Networks